KelxSavage/Deforestation-Project/README.md

 ## Forest loss and damage is the cause of around 10% of global warming.
 ![alt text](https://github.com/KelxSavage/Deforestation-Project/blob/main/infographic_small.png "Causes of Deforestation")

+## Summary
+The data analysis team has used SQL to bring these tables together and to query them in an effort to find areas of concern as well as areas that present an opportunity to learn from successes.

 ## Observations & Recommendations
 a.
 The World forest area has seen a **3.21%** decrease between 1990 and 2016, i.e. lost an area